domainaware/parsedmarc/parsedmarc/resources/maps/README.md

 4. All web hosting providers are identified as `Web Hosting`, even if the service also offers email hosting.
 5. All email account providers are identified as `Email Provider`, no matter how or where they are hosted
 6. All legitimate platforms offering their Software as a Service SaaS) are identified as `SaaS`, regardless of industry.
 This helps simplify metrics.
-7. All other senders that use their own domain as a Reverse DMS base domain should be identified based on their industry
+7. All other senders that use their own domain as a Reverse DNS base domain should be identified based on their industry

 - Email Provider
 - Email Security